Menschel Application Guidelines

 Your project will benefit from a committed advisor — someone who will engage with your research as it unfolds.
 This statement, which you'll develop with your advisor, describes your working relationship.
 You may draft it together or propose the terms yourself, but in either case, you and your advisor should explicitly agree to it.

-The statement should be brief but specific.
+The statement should be brief (1-2 pages) but specific.
 Address:

-- How you've worked together before.
-Provide a specific example about the context and situation that showed you could collaborate effectively.
+• How you've worked together before.
+You might provide a specific example about the context and situation that showed you could collaborate effectively.

-Your advisor signals their agreement by signing the statement you submit with the application.
+Your advisor signals their agreement by signing the statement (a digital signature/typing their name is fine).
 The statement can be authored by the student, the advisor, or in collaboration between the two; the agreement matters more than who writes it.